02SpaceCodes/WizcrapiaARG/README.md

-# WizcrapiaARG
-Coolness Game Thing We Try MAke Here
+# Very Cool Puzzle Game All About The Wizcrapian Lore